Fujiko Mine

 Fujiko Mine (峰 不二子, Mine Fujiko) is a fictional character created by Monkey Punch for his manga series Lupin III, which debuted in Weekly Manga Action on August 10, 1967.
-She is a professional criminal who regularly uses her attractiveness to fool her targets.
+She is a professional criminal and spy who regularly uses her attractiveness to fool her targets.
 Unlike the rest of the Lupin III cast, Fujiko's physical appearance changes for most installments in the franchise.
-She is the star of the fourth Lupin III anime television series, 2012's The Woman Called Fujiko Mine, making it the first to not star Arsène Lupin III as the protagonist.
+She is the star of the fourth Lupin III anime television series, 2012's The Woman Called Fujiko Mine, making it the first to not star Lupin III as the protagonist.

+Throughout the manga and anime, Fujiko serves as Lupin's on-and-off love interest and rival, with the former exploiting the latter's weakness for women for personal gain.
+Despite being considered untrustworthy amongst his associates, Lupin nevertheless adores Fujiko and will do anything to impress her.
+Though later installments tend depict her as being loyal to the gang, her tendency to double cross when necessary remains largely intact.

 Creation

 As the Lupin III series was made to be published in a magazine targeted at adults, Fujiko Mine was created to add a female presence.
 Her name is derived from the title "Sacred Mountain Fuji" (霊峰不二, Reihō Fuji).
 Monkey Punch saw a picture of Mt.
 Fuji on a calendar and in less than a minute decided on Fujiko Mine; omitting "rei" from "reihō", changing the reading of 峰 to "mine", and adding "ko" to "fuji" to make it look more pleasing when spelled.
 She was developed from the intention to fulfill a "Bond girl" role.
 Creating a new female character each week was too difficult for Monkey Punch, so she evolved into a single character.
 At the beginning of the series, many of the women Lupin encounters are named Fujiko, but are treated as different characters from chapter to chapter.

 This concept was later changed to make Fujiko a single character who changes style frequently.
 Monkey Punch compared the characters of Lupin and Fujiko to those of D'Artagnan and Milady de Winter, and described them as "Not necessarily lovers, not necessarily husband and wife, but more just having fun as man and woman with each other".